kolenaIO/kolena/docs/metrics/meteor.md

     As a result, our FMean is $\frac{10 \times 1.0 \times 1.0}{1.0 + 9 \times 1.0} = 1$

 ??? example "Step 2: Calculate Word Order Penalty"
-    We can break up our candidate sentence into two chunks to map it to our refernece sentence.
+    We can break up our candidate sentence into two chunks to map it to our reference sentence.

     Candidate: $\underbrace{\text{joe likes to eat apples}}_{\text{Chunk 2}} \space \underbrace{\text{for lunch}}_{\text{Chunk 1}}$ <br>
     Reference: $\underbrace{\text{for lunch}}_{\text{Chunk 1}} \space \underbrace{\text{joe likes to eat apples}}_{\text{Chunk 2}}$